 This is it, folks; the fabled “green box” that’s been igniting creativity, passion and sheer awe since Line 6 first released its digitally modeled marvels on the world in 2000.
 Containing 16 models based* on legendary echo and delay boxes from the...

 This photo of Jonny Buckland's pedalboard reveals he uses the Line6 DL4 effects pedal.
 It can be seen in the lower right of the pedalboard.
 The photo is from the "Clients" section of the official site for Mike Hill Service (who provide all kinds of services to pros, including amp service, creating pedalboards, etc).
 The original source of this image is [this](http://www.mikehillservices.com/coldplay---jonny-buckland-328-p.asp) page.
-Unfortunately the photo is not dated, so it's difficult to tell at what point this was Buckland's pedal configuration.more
+Judging by the enviroment and stage set up in the picture, it appears this photo was taken in 2009 at Wembley Stadium during the Viva la Vida Tour run.more

 "Out of the tuner the line goes into here, which is a Line 6 Delay," says Mike Campbell's guitar tech about the Line 6 DL4 Delay Guitar Effects Pedal.